-Fashioning the Flesh: Stoutwear and the Fat, Female Body in American Fashion Media, 1915-1931
+Stoutwear and the Discourses of Disorder: Constructing the Fat, Female Body in American Fashion in the Age of Standardization, 1915-1930

 While the sister disciplines of fashion studies and fashion history have over the past three decades done much to expand the scope of fashion research through studies that look beyond the Eurocentric hemline histories and designer monographs that for so long commanded the attention of scholars, one area of research that continues to be woefully overlooked is that of so-called ‘plus-size’ fashion and, more generally speaking, of the large, non-normative female body.
 Indeed, while feminist scholars and cultural historians have made excellent progress in mapping both the histories and politics of fat in the United States, a systematic survey of fashions for larger women has yet to be written, however.
 This omission from the canon of fashion studies literature is particularly glaring given the fact that plus-size fashion has itself increasingly become a political flashpoint for large-size consumers—or the roughly two-thirds of American women who wear a US size sixteen or above and who have grown weary of fashion’s marginalization of their bodies and identities.